 Lynnel is our blogger from the Philippines.
-She passed all the three CIA exam parts recently, and has been exploring the specialty exams.
+She recently passed all three CIA exam parts and has been exploring the CRMA specialty exam.

-Hi everyone, I am back to discuss one of the specialty exams I mentioned on my previous post, CRMA, which I am planning to take by the end of this year or January 2018.
-Just in case I’ll be 100 percent sure to pursue CCSA I may take both, that is, CCSA and CRMA exams on the same day.
-Looks like it would be another challenging one but it will definitely be worth it.
+Hi, everyone!
+I am back to discuss one of the specialty exams I mentioned in my previous post, the CRMA certification.
+I am planning to take the CRMA exam by the end of this year.
+It looks like it will be challenging but could definitely be worth it for my career.

-CRMA stands for Certification in Risk Management Assurance.
-It is a global certification offered by Institute of Internal auditors.
-According to the IIA website, the CRMA designation is for those who aspire to be advisors to audit committee and executive management on critical areas of risk assurance, governance processes, quality assurance, or control self-assessment.
+The Certification in Risk Management Assurance (CRMA) is a global certification offered by the Institute of Internal Auditors.
+According to the IIA CRMA website, the CRMA certificate is for those who aspire to be advisors to audit committees and executive management.
+CRMA holders work in critical areas of risk assurance, governance processes, quality assurance, or control self-assessment.
 If this sounds good, the CRMA designation is for you.

-The CRMA exam syllabus has four domains, as stated in the IIA website:
+The original CRMA exam syllabus has four domains, as stated on the IIA website:

-In terms of study tools, a colleague who has the certification said that she only used the Gleim CIA book and test bank, as well as the supplemental guide on ISO 31000.
-My other colleague said he purchased the IIA CRMA in conjunction with Gleim CIA book and supplemental guide.
-For me, I may purchase the IIA CRMA and study along with Gleim and the supplemental guides like my other colleague did.
+In terms of study tools, a colleague who has the certification said she only used the Gleim CIA book and test bank, as well as the supplemental guide on ISO 31000.
+My other colleague said he purchased the official IIA CRMA materials in conjunction with the Gleim CIA book and supplemental guide.
+(Click here to learn more about the official CRMA review materials, including links to purchase them.)
+For me, I may purchase the IIA CRMA materials and study along with Gleim and the supplemental guides like my other colleague did.

-I will write more about the specialty exams to pursue, and how I plan to study for it.
-In the meantime, I will enjoy my free time , focus on my family and work (soon hopefully) and will get back once I get started.
+I will write more later about the specialty exams to pursue and how I plan to study for them.
+In the meantime, I will enjoy my free time, focus on my family and work, and will report on my experiences with the CRMA program once I get started.